dwighthubbard/confset/README.rst

     # See rsyslogd(8) for more details
     RSYSLOGD_OPTIONS=""

-We can see by locking at the file above it only has a single configuration setting (RSYSLOGD_OPTIONS).
+We can see by looking at the file above it only has a single configuration setting (RSYSLOGD_OPTIONS).
 We can display the settings from this file using confset like this: